zwxandy/resnet-pytorch-cifar-reproduction/README.md

 python train.py -c configs/datasets/cifar10_resnet32.yml --model resnet32 /path/to/cifar10
 ```

-### Models and config files
+### Models, config files and detailed training hyper-parameters
-- Model is in the "src/resnet.py" file
+- Model is in the "src/resnet.py" file.
-- Hyper-parameters are in the "config/datasets/cifar10_resnet.yml" file and "train.py".
+- Hyper-parameters are in the "config/datasets/cifar10_resnet32.yml" file and "train.py".

 |  Hyper-parameter   | Value  |
 |  ----  | ----  |